 To get my consulting business properly launched, I need two things: equipment and other tools.

 - Equipment is straightforward.
 Initial equipment needs will include:

 - Office space – home office, coworking space, leased space – enough to accommodate my team and me.

 - Office furniture.

-- Technology – Laptop, phone, software, high-speed internet connection.
+- Technology – Laptop, phone, software, a service to securely transfer large fies, high-speed internet connection.

 - Optional – vehicle.

 - Branding – Firm name, logo, address, title (It is okay to look established.)

 - Website, email account, business cards, emailable brochure.